dffrs/spy/README.md

   // Other class methods...
 }

-// Create a spy instance
+// Create a spy instance, by wrapping the target's instance with Spy.
+// This new instance will have all DummyClass's attributes, as well as methods.
-const SpyOnDummy = Spy(DummyClass);
+// There'll be new methods added to listen to attributes changes/modifications. const SpyOnDummy = Spy(DummyClass);

 // Then, someplace else...